Sterling slips as Brexit talks get underway

-LONDON Sterling edged down against the dollar on Monday, with demand for the currency weakened by uncertainty over domestic politics and over Britain's economic future, as formal Brexit negotiations got under way.
+LONDON (Reuters) - Sterling edged down against the dollar on Monday, with demand for the currency weakened by uncertainty over domestic politics and over Britain's economic future, as formal Brexit negotiations got under way.

 Britain and the European Union's chief negotiators began talks by stressing the need to quickly tackle uncertainties in the process and underlining their constructive attitude to reach a deal that is good for all.